Lyssomanes viridis

 Behavior

-Males wave forelegs and approach each other during agonistic encounters; physical fights involve pressing and forelegs against opponent until one retreats; uses visual, vibratory, and pheromonal signals for identification and communication; constructs broad, sheet-like nests that assist in capture by temporarily immobilizing prey; lunges at prey from close range rather than typical salticid jumping pursuit
+Males wave forelegs and approach each other during agonistic encounters; physical fights involve pressing and forelegs against opponent until one retreats; uses visual, vibratory, and pheromonal signals for identification and communication; constructs broad, sheet-like nests that assist in prey capture by temporarily immobilizing prey; lunges at prey from close range rather than typical salticid jumping pursuit

 Ecological Role